langtrain-ai/langvision/.github/profile/README.md

 ## 🚀 About Us

-**Langtrain** is building modular, efficient Vision LLMs with LoRA fine-tuning for the future of AI-powered vision applications.
+**Langvision** is building modular, efficient Vision LLMs with LoRA fine-tuning for the future of AI-powered vision applications.
 We believe in open, accessible, and high-performance vision AI for everyone.

 ---